This fine

 JOHN BELLAMY’S EAGLES: The most famous American nautical wood carver was John Haley Bellamy, who worked

 out of Kittery, Maine, in the 1860s and 1870s.
-Bellamy made his living by carving eagles for ships and also for the home.
+Bellamy made his living by carving eagles for ships and the home.

 Bellamy’s eagles stood out from all other eagles and still do, as the line and design were perfect.
 They look very realistic.

-Bellamy’s stern boards were always painted red, white and blue, and often were
+Bellamy’s stern boards were always painted red, white, and blue, often

 2005, a Bellamy eagle brought $600,000 in a New England Auction – evidence of the steep appreciation of marine